Big Pigeon in Southwest Iowa

 • came to Gray, Audubon Co. about 1940 as a farmhand.

 • Sherman tank crew member in Co.
-B, 743rd Tank Bn., one of five tank battalions that landed on Normandy on D-Day; this battalion landed entirely on LCTs during D-Day's rough seas although 2/3 of their tanks had been modified to paddle to shore in calm seas; KIA 6 Jun 1944, Omaha Beach, Normandy, France.
+B, 743rd Tank Bn., one of five tank battalions that landed on Normandy on D-Day; this battalion landed entirely on LCTs during D-Day's rough seas although 2/3 of their tanks had been modified to paddle to shore in calm seas; KIA 6 Jun 1944, Omaha Beach, Calvados Dept., Normandy, France.

 † Kennedy, Clair Eugene, SN 37-447-783, US Army, Cass Co.